HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  7.5Mb
-      sub-directories of 1Mb or more:
-        doc   7.1Mb
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Error in setMethod("plot", signature(x = "performance", y = "missing"),  :
-      no existing definition for function ‘plot’
     Package in Depends field not imported from: ‘numDeriv’
       These packages need to be imported from (in the NAMESPACE file)
       for when this namespace is loaded but not attached.